seemoo-lab/fido2ext/README.md

 # Read Our Paper

-F. Putz, S. Schön, M. Hollick. **Future-Proof Web Authentication: Bring Your Own FIDO2 Extensions**.
-Accepted to appear in *4th International Workshop on Emerging Technologies for Authorization and Authentication (Co-Located with ESORICS 2021)*.
-October 2021.
+We hope this project is useful for other researchers.
+Please cite this paper in your academic publications or in other publications which include a bibliography:

-Any use of this project which results in an academic publication or other publication which includes a bibliography should include a citation to our paper.
+F. Putz, S. Schön, M. Hollick. [**Future-Proof Web Authentication: Bring Your Own FIDO2 Extensions**](https://doi.org/10.1007/978-3-030-93747-8_2).
+In: 4th International Workshop on Emerging Technologies for Authorization and Authentication.
+ETAA 2021.
+Springer LNCS 13136, pp. 17–32, 2021. https://doi.org/10.1007/978-3-030-93747-8_2 [[Talk](https://www.youtube.com/watch?v=FYfluC21OoY)]

 # License